AntonEmery/alaska-project/README.md

 # Overview

-Display Instagram and Twitter posts from an API based around the C&#35iflyalaska hashtag.
+Display Instagram and Twitter posts from an API based around the *#*iflyalaska hashtag.

 # Technologies Used
 React